karlypaige/Project-2-Repository/README.md

 ![log-in-form](public/images/login-form.png)

-Folloing login or after entering user details user is then routed to the trivia page:
+Following login or after entering user details user is then routed to the trivia page:

 ![trivia-landing-page](public/images/Trivia-page.png)